bandprotocol/cw-band/contracts/tunnel-consumer-ibc-hook/README.md

 ## Overview

-This contract is a demo implementation on how to consumer data from BandChain's tunnel through IBC Hook with CosmWasm.
+This contract is a demo implementation on how to consume data from BandChain's tunnel through IBC Hook with CosmWasm.
 The contract shown here is still under development and is **NOT** intended for production use.

 ## Build